 Published on February 6th, 2016 | by Pro Wrestling Stories0

-A Feel-Good Tell-All on Man Who Wore Black and Pink
+BRET HART: Revealed!
+A Tell-All on Man Who Wore Black and Pink

 For many, Bret Hart is what got people into professional wrestling.
 During a time when big, cartoonish men like Hulk Hogan, Ultimate Warrior and Macho Man Randy Savage were forced to step aside due to steroid scandals, smaller men like Hart, Curt Hennig and Shawn Michaels were stepping to the forefront with Bret leading the charge.
 Bret revolutionized the industry in the early 1990’s by bringing high quality, athletic in-ring performance to the fore, and has cultivated a legacy as one of the greatest wrestlers of all time.